UPDATE: VBS in the Parks 2026

-The goal of this page is to keep our congregation and surrounding communities updated as to our response to First Baptist Academy's Band Teacher recently being arrested.
+The purpose of this page is to keep our congregation and surrounding community informed about our response to the arrest of a First Baptist Academy band teacher on March 26, 2026.

 Email to Church Family (Day of Arrest)